r2devops/hub/docs/create-update-job.md

           contribution is related to an existing issue, add a reference:
             ```md
             ## Contribution
-            Addition of a new job permitting to build go binaries.
+            Addition of a new job permitting to build golang binaries.
 Issue
             related: r2devops/hub#945

             ## Definition of Done